-In prior years, the District defeased certain previously issued and outstanding bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
+The District defeased certain previously issued and outstanding bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the District's financial statements.
-At August 31, 2022, there were no outstanding defeased bonds.
+At August 31, 2023, the remaining outstanding defeased bonds to be called for redemption was \$325,000.

-As of August 31, 2022, the District had \$80,000 authorized but unissued bonds from the May 10, 2014 bond election.
+As of August 31, 2023, the District had \$80,000 authorized but unissued bonds from the May 10, 2014 bond election.